 'The Successful' showed satisfaction with their progressive professional learning.
 They were able to negotiate their roles in a productive way.
 Teacher professionalism as displayed by 'The Successful' was an enhancement of professional knowledge in the school communities.
 They gradually developed a commitment toward teaching as a career.
 Teacher professionalism of 'The Suffering,' however, was characterized by unfulfilled goal of service ethics to pupils.
 They were forced to comply in the workplace.
 Restricted participation in the school among 'The Suffering' was an attempt to preserve personal values in teaching.
 There was developing detachment to the workplace.
-The collective memories of 'The Strategic' were dominated by strategic compliance.
-Teacher professionalism of 'The Strategic' appeared to fulfill accountability as expected by the public but with problematic service ethics.
+The collective memories of 'The Strategic' appeared to fulfill accountability as expected by the public but with problematic service ethics.
 They attached to the workplace for self-interest.
 'The Struggling' were filled with constant principled deliberation in their role negotiations.
 Their professionalism was distinguished by their attachment to professional accountability and principled service ethics.
 They were gradually developing a commitment to teaching as a profession.